thejunghare/Golang/Golang-Tutorials/channels/README.md

 Zero value of a channel is nil, nil channels are not of any use and hence the channel has to be defined using make.

+## Types of channel
+1. Bidirectional - channels that can both sent and received on them.
+2. Unidirectional - channels that only send or receive data.

+*It is possible to convert a bidirectional channel to a send only or receive only channel but not the vice versa.*

 ## declaring channels

 ```